 Home inspections are an essential part of the homebuying process.
 Evaluating the condition of the home and identifying problems in areas such as roofing, plumbing, or foundations will help prevent unwelcome surprises that might crop up after purchase.
 But have you ordered a professional environmental inspection?

 What to do with a mortgage during a divorce

-Divorce is a stressful time and it can be easy to get overwhelmed, especially if you and your future ex-spouse bought a home and hold a mortgage together.
-Thankfully, there are several ways you can deal with your mortgage in KC during a divorce:
+Divorce is stressful, and it can be easy to get overwhelmed, especially if you and your future ex-spouse bought a home and hold a mortgage together.
+Here are a few ways you can approach your mortgage during a divorce:

 - Take your spouse off of your mortgage

 - Sell your home

 To remove your spouse’s name from your mortgage and stay in your home, you would need to refinance your home loan in your name.
 However, doing so is not a legal agreement, as you and your spouse will still be responsible for repaying the loan.

 You must also pass all the eligibility requirements like any other purchase or refinance.
 If you qualified for your mortgage under dual income, it may be more challenging under one.
 If your financial standing or credit is not strong enough to qualify for the loan you need, you may look into obtaining a co-signer, or making larger payments to end the mortgage sooner.

 For you or your spouse to be completely exempt from loan repayment, a quitclaim deed must be filed, or the home sold.,

 Along with taking your spouse’s name off the mortgage, you will need to take their name off the deed of your home.
 Removing their name can only be done once you’ve been approved for a refinance on your mortgage.